Learn about your email deliverability

 Do your emails land in the subscribers’ inbox, or do they go to their spam folder?
-Never worry about email deliverability with Freshworks CRM.
+Never worry about email deliverability with Freshmarketer (formerly Freshworks CRM).

 You have been putting so much effort into creating your emails, and content strategies, but your effort will go down the drain if they never land in your recipients’ primary inbox.
 They will never see it, and therefore, never open it.
 Your email metrics will be skewed, and you won’t know where you’re going wrong.